LordDashMe/php-static-class-interface/README.md

 // This is the main Service Class.
 $service = new ServiceClass();
-$service->testService('ServiceClass'); // Hello World ServiceClass!
+$service->testService('ServiceClass'); // echo Hello World ServiceClass!

-// And we can now use Service Class like a "static" class implementation.
+// And we can now use the Service Class like a "static" class implementation.
-ServiceClassFacade::testService('ServiceFacadeClass'); // Hello World ServiceFacadeClass!
+ServiceClassFacade::testService('ServiceFacadeClass'); // echo Hello World ServiceFacadeClass!
 ```